 States That Have Approved Medical Marijuana for Leukemia

 Nearly all states with comprehensive medical marijuana programs have approved medical marijuana for the treatment of cancer, including leukemia.
-These states include: Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
+These states include: Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, and West Virginia.

 In Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.

 While the state of Maryland hasn’t approved medical marijuana specifically for leukemia, it may allow patients whose condition is causing “chronic pain” to use cannabis.

 Recent Studies on Cannabis’ Effect on Leukemia

 Gallily, R., Even-Chena, T., Katzavian, G., Lehmann, D., Dagan, A., and Mechoulam, R. (2003, October). γ-Irradiation Enhances Apoptosis Induced by Cannabidiol, a Non-psychotropic Cannabinoid, in Cultured HL-60 Myeloblastic Leukemia Cells.
 Leukemia & Lymphoma, 44(10), 1767-73.
 Retrieved from http://www.tandfonline.com/doi/pdf/10.1080/1042819031000103917?needAccess=true.